docker/docs/desktop/mac/permission-requirements.md

 For security reasons, version 4.15 of Docker Desktop for Mac doesn't require the user to run a permanent privileged process.
 Whenever elevated privileges are needed for a configuration, Docker Desktop prompts the user with information on the task it needs to perform.
 Most configurations are applied once, subsequent runs don't prompt for privileged access anymore.
 The only time Docker Desktop may start the privileged process is for binding privileged ports that are not allowed by default on the host OS.

+From version 4.18 and above of Docker Desktop, privileged access for certain functionalities is granted during installation.
+The first time Docker Desktop for Mac is launched, the user is presented with an installation window to either use the recommended settings, or configure:
+- The location of the Docker CLI tools either in the system or user directory
+- The default Docker socket
+- Privileged port mapping.

+The user is then asked for their password to confirm.

 ### Installing symlinks

 The docker binaries are installed by default in `/Applications/Docker.app/Contents/Resources/bin`.
-Docker Desktop ensures the `docker` CLI is on the user’s PATH without having to reconfigure shells, log out then log back in for example.
-As on most systems `/usr/local/bin` is in the user's PATH by default, and so Docker Desktop creates symlinks for all docker binaries in it.
+Docker Desktop ensures the docker CLI is on the user’s PATH without having to reconfigure shells, log out then log back in for example As on most systems `/usr/local/bin` is in the user's PATH by default, and so Docker Desktop creates symlinks for all docker binaries in it.

-Installing symlinks in `/usr/local/bin` is a privileged configuration Docker Desktop performs on the first startup.
+For versions below 4.18, installing symlinks in `/usr/local/bin` is a privileged configuration Docker Desktop performs on the first startup.
 Docker Desktop checks if symlinks exists and takes the following actions:
 - Creates the symlinks without the admin prompt if `/usr/local/bin` is writable by unprivileged users.
 - Triggers an admin prompt for the user to authorize the creation of symlinks in `/usr/local/bin`.
 If the user authorizes this, symlinks to docker binaries are created in `/usr/local/bin`.
 If the user rejects the prompt, is not willing to run configurations requiring elevated privileges, or does not have admin rights on their machine, Docker Desktop creates the symlinks in `~/.docker/bin` and edits the user's shell profile to ensure this location is in the user's PATH.
 This requires all open shells to be reloaded.
 The rejection is recorded for future runs to avoid prompting the user again.
 For any failure to ensure binaries are on the user's PATH, the user may need to manually add to their PATH the `/Applications/Docker.app/Contents/Resources/bin` or use the full path to docker binaries.